dbierer/zfa-dec-2019/README.md

 # ZF Advanced -- Dec 2019

 ## TODO
+* Make sure Guestbook app is working.  if not, get it working and post to this repo
+* Q: Why was Zend\Debug abandoned???
 * Q: When using listener aggregates which are invoked via the service manager, are instances created immediately?
      If this is the case, is there a solution in situations where there are massive dependencies?
 * A: [`Zend\Mvc\Application::init()`](https://github.com/zendframework/zend-mvc/blob/master/src/Application.php) consolidates all listeners listed the under the `listeners` key.  `init()` then calls `bootstrap()` providing the list of listeners as an argument.
 This means that any listener aggregate defined by service manager factory will have an instance created.
 The actual listener method, however, is *not* called until the event is triggered.
 So, if the "heavy" logic is in the listener aggregate `__construct()` method, performance is affected negatively.
 However, if the "heavy" logic is in the listener method itself, performance is not affected until the event associated with the listener is triggered.